Linda0501/network-alg-proj/README.md

 - `solver.py`: calls all other solvers and return the optimal output
 - `utils.py`: contains functions to compute cost and validate NetworkX graphs

-To run the solver:
+Instructions to run the solver:
-- cd into this project directory `network-alg-proj`
+1. cd into this project directory `network-alg-proj`
-- Create a directory named `output`.
+2. Create a directory named `output`.
-- Type `python3 run_all.py` to the command line.
-(This command will run all inputs stored in the `input` directory and write all output .out files into `output` directory.)
+3. Type `python3 run_all.py` to the command line.
+  - This command will run all inputs stored in the `input` directory using our solver in solver.py and write all output .out       files into `output` directory.